Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

-The Council meeting saw the appointment of His Honour Judge Edward Connell as the Honorary Recorder of the London Borough of Croydon and the approval of significant changes to the Council Procedure Rules to prepare for post-election operations.
-The meeting also featured valedictory speeches from several councillors marking the end of their terms.
+The Council meeting saw the appointment of His Honour Judge Edward Connell as the new Honorary Recorder of the London Borough of Croydon.
+Significant changes to the Council Procedure Rules were also approved, aimed at preparing the council for potential shifts in political composition following the upcoming Mayoral and Local Elections.
+The meeting also included valedictory speeches from several councillors marking the end of their service.

 Appointment of Honorary Recorder

 His Honour Judge Edward Connell was appointed as the Honorary Recorder of the London Borough of Croydon.
-This is a ceremonial title traditionally held by the Resident Judge of the Crown Court, reflecting the close relationship between the borough and the judiciary.
-Judge Connell, who took up his post as Resident Judge at Croydon Crown Court at the start of 2026, brings extensive experience from his career at the criminal bar.
-The appointment follows established convention and aims to strengthen ties between the council and the courts.
+This is a ceremonial title traditionally held by the Resident Judge of Croydon Crown Court, reflecting the close relationship between the borough and the Crown Court.
+The role, which was restored in Croydon in 2008, serves to maintain the link between the judiciary and the borough.
+Judge Connell, who became Resident Judge at Croydon Crown Court at the start of 2026, has extensive experience as a criminal barrister and circuit judge.
+He succeeds His Honour Judge Michael Evans KC.
+The appointment is for the duration of Judge Connell's tenure as Resident Judge.

 Post-Election Preparations: Proposed Changes to Council Procedure Rules

-The Council approved significant amendments to its Procedure Rules to ensure effective operation following the May 2026 Mayoral and Local Elections.
-These changes, recommended by the General Purposes Committee and the Constitution Working Group, aim to make council meetings more efficient and to reflect potential shifts in the political composition of the council.
+The Council approved significant changes to its Procedure Rules, designed to ensure the council can operate effectively following the May 2026 elections.
+These changes, developed by the Constitution Working Group (CWG) and recommended by the General Purposes Committee, aim to adapt to potential shifts in the political composition of the council.

 The meeting concluded with valedictory speeches from several councillors who were stepping down.
-These speeches reflected on their time in service, highlighting personal experiences, achievements, and expressing gratitude to colleagues, residents, and staff.
+These speeches reflected on their time in service, highlighting key achievements, personal experiences, and expressing gratitude to colleagues, residents, and staff.

-- Councillor Maria Gatland, who served for 24 years, spoke about her work in Children's Services, including the establishment of family hubs and the children's home, Precious House.
-She emphasised the importance of corporate parenting and thanked her ward colleagues.
+- Councillor Maria Gatland, who served for 24 years, spoke about her work in Children's Services, including the establishment of family hubs and the Precious House children's home.
+She also highlighted the success of the Friends of Comhurst Woods, which received the Queen's Award for Voluntary Service.

-- Councillor Mario Creatura, after 12 years, shared reflections on his casework, including the challenges at Coulsdon Community Centre and securing a new lease for it.
-He also spoke about his time as Chief Whip and the importance of humanity in politics.
+- Councillor Mario Creatura shared reflections on his 12 years of service, from addressing mould at Coulsdon Community Centre to securing a new lease for it.
+He also spoke about his time as Chief Whip and the importance of focusing on humanity in politics.

-- Councillor Sherwin Chowdhury, who served for two decades, including as Civic Mayor, spoke of his commitment to social justice and community support, mentioning his work on the Norbury Park cricket pitch and securing an office for the Bangladesh Welfare Association.
+- Councillor Sherwin Chowdhury, who served for two decades, including as Civic Mayor, spoke about his commitment to social justice and community support.
+He highlighted his involvement in lobbying for Norbury Park cricket pitch, organising a peace conference, and securing an office for the Bangladesh Welfare Association.

 - Councillor Fatima Zaman thanked colleagues for their support during her nearly four years of service, expressing confidence in the continued thriving of the community.

-- Councillor Callton Young OBE spoke about his mission to address the ban on certain music genres, his time as a cabinet member for financial governance, and his work with the Pension Committee.
+- Councillor Callton Young OBE spoke about his successful campaign to remove the ban on

-- Councillor Stuart Collins, the longest-serving councillor with 33 years of service, reflected on his time representing Broad Green, his cabinet roles in Culture and Sport and Clean and Green Croydon, and his advocacy for local government funding.
+and his work on financial governance as a Cabinet member.
+He also commended the Pension Committee for its work. - Councillor Stuart Collins, the longest-serving councillor with 33 years of service, reflected on his time representing Broad Green and his cabinet roles in Culture and Sport, and Clean and Green Croydon.
+He championed local government and advocated for a fairer funding system.
 He also made a plea for Captain Sensible to be granted the Freedom of the Borough.

-Votes of thanks were delivered by the Executive Mayor, Jason Perry, and the Leader of the Opposition, Councillor Stuart King, acknowledging the significant contributions and dedication of the departing councillors.
-The Civic Mayor, Councillor Richard Chatterjee, also extended the council's collective thanks.
+The Executive Mayor, Jason Perry, and the Leader of the Opposition, Stuart King, delivered votes of thanks, acknowledging the significant contributions and decades of service of the departing councillors.
+They highlighted the experience, knowledge, and local understanding that these individuals brought to the council and the sacrifices made in public service.
+The Civic Mayor, Councillor Richard Chatterjee, also formally thanked all departing councillors for their valuable service to Croydon.

 Attendees